The following is issued on behalf of the Hospital Authority.

-3.Applied stringent contact precautions and enhanced hand hygiene of staff and patients.
+- Application of stringent contact precautions and enhanced hand hygiene for staff and patients; and

-The cluster will continue to closely monitor the situation of the patients.
 The cases have been reported to the Hospital Authority Head Office and the Centre for Health Protection for necessary follow-up.
+The hospital will continue to closely monitor the conditions of other patients in the wards.